 As scientists and nutritionists make new connections between nutrition and health, the level of information also increases, but you can’t include everything on your boards.
 They will end up looking like a scientific journal instead of a menu board.
 So, what should you include?
 What information are your clients looking for?

 In general, most people worry about macronutrient information.
 These include proteins, fat, carbs, and calories.
-There are so many vitamins out there that it would make your menu seem cluttered when you try and add them all.
+There are so many vitamins out there that it would make your digital menu seem cluttered when you try and add them all.

 What the Law Requires